 Normalising Disaster explores common human experiences, such as emotion and morality, and the influence of mythology, hyperreality and technology on our lives.
 The exhibition features work by artists Devadeep Gupta, Vishal Kumaraswamy, Sarker Protick, Sahej Rahal and Himali Singh Soin, curated by Moritz Cheung.

-Homing In reflects on phenomena that have emerged out of the pandemic, exploring experiences of isolation from digital communication to being a refugee or migrant.
-Homing In presents five new digital commissions by artists Suleman Faisal, Fatima Khademi, Rajinder Singh, Himali Singh Soin and Shanzay Subzwari, curated by Chloe Hodge and Zena Khan.
+Homing In is a series of digital commissions considering international, present and historic experiences of isolation, and the ways in which people are connected to their homes and one another when set at a distance.
+This programme presents five new performative and video works by artists Suleman Faisal, Fatima Khademi, Rajinder Singh, Himali Singh Soin and Shanzay Subzwari, curated by Chloe Hodge and Zena Khan.

 Sudden Beams is supported by Arts Council England, produced by Platform Asia.